-bwindi impenetrable forest national park wildlife
+How far is bwindi impenetrable forest national park-uganda

-Bwindi impenetrable forest national park has been recognized for being a wildlife home, specifically a habitat to over half of the total world's endangered mountain gorilla populations.
-With a total of 12 (twelve) mountain gorilla families Habituated and designated for tourism.
-Bwindi impenetrable forest national park has mainly four different gorilla trailheads for travelers to track mountain gorillas which include; Buhoma, Rushaga, Ruhija, and Nkuringo.
+Bwindi Impenetrable Forest National Park has been recognized as a wildlife sanctuary, specifically as a home to more than half of the world's endangered mountain gorilla populations. with a total of 12 (twelve) habituated and designated mountain gorilla families for tourism.
+Bwindi Impenetrable Forest National Park has mainly four different gorilla trailheads for travelers to track mountain gorillas, which include Buhoma, Rushaga, Ruhija, and Nkuringo.

-Bwindi impenetrable forest national park has several forest elephants, clawless otter, Bush Pigs, Giant Forest Hog, Black-fronted Duikers, bats, Yellow-backed Duiker, Civet, Side stripped jackal, and rodents.
+Bwindi Impenetrable Forest National Park has several forest elephants, a clawless otter, Bush Pigs, Giant Forest Hogs, Black-fronted Duikers, bats, Yellow-backed Duikers, Civets, Side-striped Jackals, and rodents.

 Bwindi Impenetrable Forest National Park is a birder’s haven with over 350 unique forest birds, including the 23 endemic Albertine bird species, 25 other bird species that are restricted-range species, and four of them that are globally threatened.
 Bwindi Impenetrable Forest National Park bird species include the African Green Broadbill, Chapin's Flycatcher, Short-tailed Warbler, Grauer’s Rush Warbler, Shelley’s Crimson Wing, Fraser’s Eagle Owl, Western Bronzenaped Pigeon, White-bellied Robin-Chat, Lagden’s Bush-shrike, and the rare Oberlander’s Ground Thrush.